 Schedule portraits not far in advance.

-I tend to schedule winter time sessions more last minute, so we can see the weather forecast when we schedule.
+I tend to schedule winter sessions only 1-2 weeks in advance, so we can see the weather forecast when we schedule.
 If we know the next week will be cold and snowy, we can book farther out.
 Usually a snowy week is followed by a break to nicer weather.
-In the summer I am booking 3-4 weeks out, in the winter because I do have less weddings and portraits I will often just book a week or two out so we have a good idea of what our weather will be.
+In the summer I am booking 3-4 weeks out, in the winter because I do have less weddings and portraits it’s okay to be more last minute about our schedule.

-If snow isn’t something you love choose an indoor location.
+If you don’t love snow choose an indoor location.

-You need portraits now, for an engagement, a new addition to your family, maybe new portraits for you business.
-You don’t want to wait until spring.
-You don’t have to.
-There are just as many awesome indoor locations for portraits in the winter as there are outdoor ones.
+If you don’t enjoy studio portraits, you don’t need to wait for better weather.
+Portraits for an engagement, a new addition to your family, new portraits for you business should be done when these life milestones happen.
+There are many awesome indoor locations for portraits in the winter.
 Como Conservatory is one of my favorites.
 The natural light there is perfect in all types of weather.
 Finding indoor location for portraits is an essential part of my job.
 A studio isn’t the only place you can do indoor pictures.
 I keep a list of photographer friendly indoor spots around theTwin Cities, and when you book we can choose a place you will enjoy.